 - Some specific retailers offer same-day delivery—though, unlike the rest of this list, only for their own items.
 If you're clothes shopping but don't want to head to the mall, both Macy's and Kohl's offer same day delivery in select areas.

 - If you’re interested in same-day delivery and your area isn’t covered by one of these services, keep your eyes open—they’re all continuing to expand.

-Now let's take a look at five ways to get just about anything you need delivered to your door in as little as an hour.
+Now let's take a look at four ways to get just about anything you need delivered to your door in as little as an hour.

 Postmates offers the ultimate in convenience with the ability to pick up anything in a wide range of locations.
-However, you pay a pretty steep price for that convenience—especially with that 9% service fee.
+However, you pay a pretty steep price for that convenience—you're charged a variable percentage based service fee plus a delivery fee ($3.99-$5.99, but delivery prices may surge during peak times).
+If you subscribe to Postmates Unlimited ($96 per year), you get free delivery on all orders over $15, though you'll still have to pay the service fee.
 That price means Postmates probably isn't what you want to use for everyday deliveries like groceries, but for days when you don't have time and absolutely need to get something done Postmates can make sure it happens.

 Delivery time: One hour.

 Free trial: None.

 Amazon Prime Now

 Though Amazon Prime membership—at $119 a year—is slightly more expensive than the other options, you have to remember that Prime comes with a lot of other perks—including free two-day shipping on all Amazon purchases, Prime Video, Prime Music and Prime Photos.
 If you're using all of these features and Now's same-day delivery, it's a heck of a deal.
 However, if you're just using it for same-day delivery, you'll want to take careful stock of what's available before committing.
 While Amazon has a decent variety of products, it doesn't offer every brand or every item for same-day delivery.